yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] add_attribute, if output is single stream with a type, set the color.
 Maybe make it generic [ ] Allow the popup menu to have sections.
 Custom SubGraphs/Resources/Folders maybe [X] Allow to bypass a node
-[?]
-There is bug where transforms seems to be updating the input [X] Math Node.
+[X] There is bug where transforms seems to be updating the input [X] Math Node.
 Should hide inputs when not needed.
 Like Abs [X] Volume Sample in 3D
 [X] Remap node